UJPyon/lol_stats_data_visualization/README.md

   * User will see a bar graph of average game statistics for that league (average towers destroyed, total gold, wards placed, lane minions killed, and jungle minions killed).
   * There are 2 buttons located at the center of the app that open modals witha  brief explanation of what League of Legends is and what is being displayed.

-## Wireframes
+## Wireframe
   * The app will consist of two top-down maps of the game at the bottom with two separate line graphs (one for data on each tier).
-There will be a navbar above each map of all the league tiers to change the data being visualized in both the line graphs and game map.
+There will be a navbar above each map of all the league tiers to change the data being visualized in both the bar graphs and game map.

   ![lol data visualization wireframe](assets/images/lol_stats_data_visualization_wireframe.png)

-## Architecture and Technologies
-  * This project will implement the following technologies:
-    * Vanilla JavaScript for data management
-    * Riot Games Developer API used for fetching relevant game data
-    * D3 JavaScript library to visualize the game data
-    * Webpack to bundle up and present the various javascript files

 ## Implementation Timeline
   * Oct 14 - Oct 15: